 Vince is curious about how many swap times does Bubble Sort need to sort an array.
 He implements Bubble Sort Algorithm within 0.000001 second and gets the answer.
 Now, he wants to find a more efficient way to calculate.
-He leaves the puzzle to you.
 Could you solve it?

-Notice that: In Bubble Sort Algorithm, you can only swap adjacent
+In Bubble Sort algorithm, you can only swap adjacent

 The first line will be an integer T (1 ≤ T ≤10), which is the number of test cases.